gwu-libraries/DigOp/README.md

 **Part III - Configuring installation**

-1. Login to mysql, create the Database, Database user and assign the privileges to user.
+1. Login to mysql create the Database, Database user and assign the privileges to user.
 Change the username and password

 	mysql -u root -p

+2. Create the Database

-        create Database Production
+        create Database Production;

+3. Create Database user and assign the privileges to user while changing use1 with a different username and pass1 with a different password

         CREATE USER 'user1'@'localhost' IDENTIFIED BY 'pass1';
 	GRANT ALTER,CREATE,SELECT,INSERT,UPDATE,DELETE ON Production.* TO 'user1'@'localhost';
 	FLUSH PRIVILEGES;

-2. Install Django's mssql server driver and fill in the values for Database in settings.py as follows:
+4. Install Django's mssql server driver and fill in the values for Database in settings.py as follows:

         DATABASES = {
                 'default': {